Sewer Line Repair Cost Guide: Traditional vs Trenchless Methods

 Alternative Coverage Options

-Utility Company Programs: Some municipalities offer sewer line insurance or protection plans separate from homeowners insurance, typically costing $5-$15 monthly.
+Utility Company Programs: Some municipalities offer sewer line insurance or protection plans separate from homeowners insurance.
+Pricing varies widely, with some city programs charging around $143 per year for sewer-only coverage.

-Specialized Sewer Insurance: Companies like HomeServe and American Water Resources offer standalone sewer line protection plans costing $8-$15 monthly with coverage limits of $6,000-$10,000.
+Specialized Sewer Insurance: Third-party providers like HomeServe and American Water Resources offer standalone sewer line protection plans, typically costing $8 to $20 monthly with coverage limits of $6,000 to $10,000.

 Filing Claims